Modeling Empathic Similarity in Personal Narratives: Finetuned Model Training Details

 We use a 75:5:20 train:dev.:test split on both individual stories and pairs of stories.
 For the empathic similarity prediction task, we use learning rates of 1e-6 and 5e-6 for SBERT and BART respectively, and a linear scheduler with warmup.
 For the empathic reasoning task, we use a learning rate of 1e-5.
-For both tasks, we use a batch size of 8 and fine-tune for 30-50 epochs, monitoring correlation and validation loss to select the best-performing models.
+For both tasks, we use a batch size of 8 and finetune for 30-50 epochs, monitoring correlation and validation loss to select the best-performing models.
+We trained all models on 4x Nvidia A40s with 256GB of RAM and 64 cores, and all model training times were under 12 hours.